-To turn the lights on again, turn the engine switch to the "ON" position, or turn the light switch off once and then back to $\exists 0 \in$ or $\exists 0$.
+To turn the lights on again, turn the engine switch to the "ON" position, or turn the light switch off once and then back to $\exists c \in r \notin C$.

 Light reminder buzzer

 A buzzer sounds when the key is removed from the engine switch and the driver's door is opened while the lights are turned on.